Persimmon Fool Pudding from Persimmon overload

 However, this year it appears as though the persimmon tree roots found a secret cache of nutrients because we’re now overloaded with more fruit than we can ever imagine.
 Even with most of the branches supported with stakes to help hold all of the weight, we still had a son-of-a-bitch moment when one of our main branches snapped under the weight of the orange orbs.
 Now comes the planning of what to do with it all.

-One of the easiest desserts for our persimmons is to make a Persimmon Fool.
-What’s a fool?
-That’s one hell of a loaded question, but in culinary terms it is a fruit puree folded with whipped cream.
+One of the easiest desserts for our persimmons is to make a Persimmon Fool pudding.
+What’s a persimmon fool? it is a fruit puree folded with whipped cream.
 Simple and delicious.

 Although it easy to think the name “fool” comes from these dessert being so easy to make that even a fool could make them.
 Mr. T has no need to feel pity, ’cause even the fool can make a fool.
 But the name actually come from the french verb fouler meaning to press or crush (referring to the fruit being crushed or pureed).

-As is our habit, we make this dessert with adults and deliquents in mind, adding a noticeable amount of alcohol to the persimmon puree.
+As is our habit, we make this persimmon fool pudding dessert with adults in mind, adding a noticeable amount of alcohol to the persimmon puree.
 If that’s not your thing or aren’t ready to corrupt your kids, feel free to leave it out and add a touch of vanilla extract.